zainbinsumait/Niryo-One-Project/README.md

 2. What’s is Niryo ?
 3. Environment setup
 4. How to turn on the robot and connect to your laptop
+5. Workspace registration
-5. Power off the robot
+6. Power off the robot
-6. Troubleshooting
+7. Troubleshooting